mattn/vim-lsp-settings/README.md

 ## Usage

-If you install clangd always, you can use clangd for C/C++.
+If you install clangd already, you can use clangd for C/C++ without configurations.
 But if you install clang with named clangd-6.0, you can replace executable like below:

 ```vim
 let g:lsp_settings = {